 22.214.171.124 Advise the Complainant, the Respondent, that they are not to discuss the complaint, incident, investigation, or their testimony with others unless necessary to obtain legal advice with respect to any legal issues.

 126.96.36.199 Keep both the Complainant and the Respondent informed as the case progresses.

 188.8.131.52 Review the submissions by the parties, the Investigator’s report (when an investigation occurred), and compile an ITP Report taking into consideration all the information made available by all parties, including information discovered in the course of an external investigation that may have taken place.

 184.108.40.206 Inform the appropriate statutory agency (the police and/or the Local Authority Children’s Social Care Department) where a report is made relating to concerns about suspected or actual Maltreatment of a Minor, and to comply with any directions or requirements they may make regarding the case.

 220.127.116.11 At any time in the process the ITP has the authority to mandate mediation if they feel that a negotiated settlement may be the best course for complaint resolution.

 18.104.22.168 The Disciplinary Committee will receive the ITP Report and provide it to the parties.
-The Committee will hold a conference call hearing involving the parties and their counsel or representatives (when applicable).
+The Committee will determine if a conference call hearing involving the parties and their counsel or representatives (when applicable) is required or simply administer a decision.
 The Committee will invite oral submissions from the parties during the hearing.
 No more than seven (7) days following the hearing, the Committee will issue a written decision on the complaint, which may include sanctions as deemed appropriate by the Committee consideration Section 5.0.
-The decision will be distributed to the respondent, the complainant, Zone Executive Director, and the National Board of Directors.
+The decision will be distributed to the respondent, the complainant, the Zone Executive Director, and the National Board of Directors.